zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 This guide documents a practical, standards-based approach to ensuring **log integrity and proof of existence** using **RFC 3161 cryptographic timestamps**.
 It applies specifically to **Wazuh server logs**, but the pattern is adaptable to other platforms.

-## Problem: Can You Prove Your Logs Are Untampered?
+## Problem: Can you prove your logs are untampered?

 Standard log rotation and backup practices don’t provide cryptographic proof that a log file: